How To | Get Your Dream Closet

 The last step will be returning everything back into the newly designed closet.
 When I pick outfits for myself I start with the color that I want to wear, then tailor my outfit around it, so I like to have my closet organized by color.
 Then within each color it’s divided up by item type.
 Take your time and think about how you pick out what you’re going to wear when getting dressed.
 Do you think about temperature first?
 If so, I suggest grouping your pieces by type, i.e. sleeveless tops, short sleeved tops, long sleeved tops, etc. instead of by color.
 Do what suits you best and enjoy your new closet!

 Not sure where to start?!
-Here are some of our favorite closets, which you can model yours after, and a few must have closet organizational items.
+Above are some of our favorite closets, which you can model yours after, and below, a few must have closet organizational items.